 What’s Tucked Away in Social Media?

 Don’t neglect looking into a future partner’s social media accounts.
-You may discover affiliations, activities or outlooks that you prefer your business not be associated with.
-Dig deep, and if current social media activity doesn’t provide a clear enough picture, you may be best served by a more thorough investigative process.
+You may discover affiliations, activities or outlooks that you would prefer to not associate your business with.
+Dig deep.
+If current social media activity doesn’t provide a clear enough picture, you may benefit from a more thorough investigative process.

 Not 100%, But Still Ready To Partner Up?

-The results of your prospective business partner background check may not be squeaky clean, but the individual under consideration may still be capable of bringing certain significant and favorable assets to the relationship.
+The results of your prospective business partner background check may not be squeaky clean.
+But the individual under consideration may still be capable of bringing certain significant and favorable assets to the relationship.
 Talk it over.
-Review all of the findings together and, if it looks like any discovered past negative history will not affect your business, draw up a contract that addresses any potential concerns.
-This could be your legal recourse to dissolving the partnership if it turns out that your ethical or professional standards are not fully adhered to.
+Review the findings together and if past history won’t affect your business, draw up a contract that addresses potential concerns.
+This could be your legal recourse to dissolving the partnership if they do not adhere to ethical or professional standards.